Investing and risk

 Not all of these warnings apply to each fund and there is no direct relationship between the number of fund risk warnings and the investment risk rating for a fund.

-Risk Warning Code | Risk Warning Description |
+Risk warning code | Risk warning description |

 ---|---|

 A - General | Investment is not guaranteed: The value of an investment is not guaranteed and can go down as well as up.
-You could get back less than you have paid in.
-Specialist funds: Some funds invest only in a specific or limited range of sectors and this will be set out in the fund’s aim.
-These funds may carry more risk than funds that can invest across a broader range or a variety of sectors.
-Suspend trading: Fund managers often have the ability, in certain circumstances, to suspend trading in their funds for as long as necessary.
-When this occurs, we will need to delay the ‘cashing in’ or switching of units in the relevant fund.
+You could get back less than you’ve paid in.
+Specialist funds: Some funds invest only in a specific or limited range of sectors.
+This will be set out in the fund’s aim.
+These funds may be riskier than funds that invest across a broader range of sectors.
+Suspend trading: Fund managers are often able to stop any trading in their funds in certain circumstances for as long as necessary.
+When this happens, cashing in or switching your investment in the fund will be delayed.
 You may not be able to access your money during this period.
 Derivatives: Derivatives are financial contracts whose value is based on the prices of other assets.
-Most funds can invest in derivatives for the purpose of managing the fund more efficiently or reducing risk.
-Some funds also use derivatives to increase potential returns, known as ‘speculation’.
-For those funds we apply an additional risk warning (see Risk F). |
+Most funds can invest partly in derivatives so that the fund can be managed more efficiently or to reduce risk, but there’s a risk that the company that issues the derivative may default on its commitments, which could lead to losses.
+Some funds also use derivatives to increase potential returns – this is known as ‘speculation’ – and an additional risk warning applies to those funds (see risk F below). |

-B - Foreign Exchange | When funds invest in overseas assets the value will go up and down in line with movements in exchange rates as well as the changes in value of the fund’s holdings. |
+B - Foreign exchange risk | When a fund invests substantially in overseas assets, its value will go up and down in line with movements in exchange rates as well as the changes in value of the fund’s investments. |

-C - Emerging Markets | Where a fund invests in emerging markets, its value is likely to move up and down by large amounts and more frequently than one that invests in developed markets.
-These markets may not be as strictly regulated and securities may be harder to buy and sell than those in more developed markets.
-These markets may also be politically unstable which can result in the fund carrying more risk. |
+C - Emerging markets | Where a fund invests substantially in emerging markets, its value is more likely to move up and down by large amounts and more frequently than a fund that invests in developed markets.
+Emerging markets may not be as strictly regulated, and investments may be harder to buy and sell than in developed markets.
+Emerging markets may also be politically unstable which can make these funds riskier. |

-D - Smaller Companies | Where a fund invests in the shares of smaller companies, its value is likely to move up and down by large amounts and more frequently than one that invests in larger company shares.
-The shares can also be more difficult to buy and sell, so smaller companies funds can carry more risk. |
+D - Smaller companies | Where a fund invests substantially in the shares of smaller companies, it’s more likely to move up and down by large amounts and more frequently than a fund that invests in the shares of larger companies.
+The shares can also be more difficult to buy and sell, so smaller-companies funds can be riskier. |

-E - Fixed Interest | Where a fund invests in fixed interest securities, such as company, government, index-linked or convertible bonds, changes in interest rates or inflation can contribute to the value of the investment going up or down.
-For example, if interest rates rise, the value may fall. |
+E - Fixed interest | Where a fund invests substantially in fixed-interest assets, such as corporate or government bonds, changes in interest rates or inflation can contribute to the value of the fund going up or down.
+For example, if interest rates rise, the fund’s value is likely to fall. |

-F - Derivatives | Derivatives are financial contracts whose value is based on the prices of other assets.
-The fund invests in derivatives as part of its investment strategy, over and above their use for managing the fund more efficiently.
-Under certain circumstances, derivatives can result in large movements in the value of the fund and increase the risk profile, compared to a fund that only invests in, for example, equities.
-The fund may also be exposed to the risk that the company issuing the derivative may not honour their obligations, which could lead to losses. |
+F - Derivatives | See risk A above.
+Some funds also invest in derivatives as part of their investment strategy, not just for managing the fund more efficiently.
+Under certain circumstances, derivatives can cause large movements up or down in the value of the fund, making it riskier compared with funds that only invest in, for example, company shares.
+There’s also a risk that the company that issues the derivative may default on its commitments, which could lead to losses. |

-G - Cash/Money Market Funds | These are different to cash deposit accounts and their value can fall.
-Also, in a low interest rate environment the product or fund charges may be greater than the return, so you could get back less than you have paid in. |
+G - Cash/money market funds | These are different to cash deposit accounts, such as those held with high-street banks, and their value can fall.
+Also, when interest rates are low, the fund’s charges could be higher than the return from the investment, so you could get back less than you’ve paid in. |

-H - Property Funds | The fund invests substantially in property funds, property shares or direct property.
-You should bear in mind that • Properties are not always readily saleable and this can lead to times in which clients are unable to ‘cash in’ or switch part or all of their holding and you may not be able to access your money during this time • Property valuations are made by independent valuers, but are ultimately subjective and a matter of judgement • Property transaction costs are high due to legal costs, valuations and stamp duty, which will affect the fund’s returns |
+H - Property funds | When a fund invests substantially in property funds, property shares or directly in property, you should bear in mind that: Property isn’t always easy to sell, so at times the fund may not be able to cash-in or switch part or all of its holdings.
+You may not be able to access your money during this time.
+Property valuations are made by independent valuers, but effectively they remain a matter of judgement and opinion.
+Property transaction costs are high due to legal costs, valuation costs and stamp duty, all of which affect the value of a fund. |

-I - High Yield Bonds | The fund invests in high yield (non- investment grade) bonds.Non-investment grade bonds carry a higher risk that the issuer may not be able to pay interest or return capital.
-In addition, economic conditions and interest rate movements will have a greater effect on their price.
-There may be times when these bonds are not easy to buy and sell.
-In exceptional circumstances, we may need to delay the ‘cashing in’ or switching of units in the fund and you may not be able to access your money during this period. |
+I - High yield bonds | These are issued by companies and governments that have a lower credit rating.
+When a fund invests substantially in high yield bonds, there’s a higher risk that the bond issuer might not be able to pay interest or return the capital that was invested.
+The value of these bonds is also more greatly affected by economic conditions and interest rate movements.
+There may be times when it’s not easy to buy or sell these bonds, so cashing-in or switching your investment in the fund may be delayed.
+You may not be able to access your money during this period. |

-J - Reinsured Funds | Where a fund invests in an underlying fund operated by another insurance company through a reinsurance agreement, if the other insurance company were to become insolvent, you could lose some or all of the value of your investment in this fund. |
+J - Reinsured funds | Where a fund invests in a fund that’s operated by another insurance company, you could lose some or all of the value of your investment in the fund if the other insurance company became insolvent. |

 View our fund range